liblava/liblava/README.md

 <br />

-**All copies of liblava must include a copy of the MIT License terms and the copyright notice**
+**All copies of liblava must include a copy of the MIT License terms and the copyright notice.**

 Vulkan and the Vulkan logo are trademarks of the <a href="http://www.khronos.org" target="_blank">Khronos Group Inc.</a>